-It was a few years before Paige returned to the London stage, but her next production saw her first leading role, taking over the role of Sandy in Grease at the New London Theatre, opposite Paul Nicholas.
+It was a few years before Paige returned to the London stage, but her next production saw her first leading role, taking over the role of Sandy in Grease at the New London Theatre (now The Gillian Lynne Theatre), opposite Paul Nicholas.
 Now catapulted into the spotlight, she’d hop to theatres across the country like Theatre Royal Drury Lane and Leicester’s Haymarket Theatre, but 1978 saw Paige become a bonafide star.

 In 1993, she took on yet another eponymous role, this time playing Edith Piaf in Piaf.
 But, the 1990s for Paige was arguably characterised by Sunset Boulevard.
 She starred as Norma Desmond in the West End premiere at the Adelphi Theatre — during the run, she earned an OBE in 1995.
 Sunset Boulevard also marked Paige’s Broadway debut, quickly followed by London productions of The Misanthrope and The King and I.